RrhythmSharma/chatbot-nodejs/README.md

 # chatbot nodejs :
-i develope a chat bot project that helps recruiter to find out perfect employee.
+chat bot that helps recruiter to find out perfect employee.
 # Machanism
 Firstly chatbot ask user to enter information about job then, that information is saved in database (provided by "Heroku") afterwards